More about Turnitin

 Turnitin has a database of over a million papers and assignments sent to them by students and teachers, a digitized version of the Gutenberg Collection of Literary Classics, and papers pulled from the Internet and various "paper mills," (i.e., services that sell term papers).
 However, the Turnitin database currently does not search books or articles in subscription databases available through the UMGC Library Databases.
 It may not find matching text from those sources or from subscription database such as The New York Times on the Web unless those materials also appear in assignments previously sent to Turnitin.
 For those resources, it is best to search the UMGC Library Databases and/or supplement your Turnitin review by using a Web search engine (e.g., Ask, Google, etc.)

-The Faculty Guidelines for Using Turnitin to detect possible plagiarism provide the following cautionary notes about completeness:
+Faculty should consider the following cautionary notes about completeness:

 When a paper is evaluated, Turnitin provides similarity reports which tell you that text in the evaluated project or paper is similar to or identical to text Turnitin has in its database.
 Faculty must still evaluate the quality of the report independently and determine if the parts identified by Turnitin that are similar or identical, are actually plagiarized text.
 This is because all matches are shown, even those where students cited properly.
 As a result, faculty must critique the report they receive, use their best judgment and follow University policy before approaching a student about possible plagiarism.